MichaelJSr/DST-Balancing-Mod/README.md

 	- +3.33 sanity per minute (from 0) (configurable)
 	- +20% heat resistance for structures placed on it (from 0%)

+- Docks:
+	- Can now be placed further out from shore than before (before there was a limit)

 # CHARACTER
 - Maxwell:
 	- Starts with night armor